Carina-P/hire-hens/test/TESTS.md

 ## Some of the bugs
 - It was a little hard to add the dimension months to cart.
-And I had several bugs before it got it right (I hope).
+And I had several bugs before it got it right.
 For example when I added an item with some amount of rental months that already existed in the cart, instead of increasing quantity, the old value was overwritten.
 - To get all my includes to work I needed to add all apps in TEMPLATES_DIRS.
 - Forgot to add include static in some templates.
 -  In Cart-page there is several "num steppers".